Vehicle strikes pole, takes out power in Lapwai area

 The wreck took out the pole and multiple power lines, Deputy Robert Roberts said.
 An Avista crew was replacing the pole and making repairs, he added.

-The road was still closed and power hadn’t been restored at 10:30 p.m.
-Monday.
-According to Avista’s online outage map, power was scheduled to be restored at 3 a.m.
-Tuesday.
+The road was still closed and power hadn’t been restored at press time.
+According to Avista’s online outage map, power was scheduled to be restored at 3 a.m. today.
 Avista said 487 customers were affected by the outage.